simonw/llm/docs/plugins/tool-calling.md

 You can then use the `Model.tools` property to access tools registered by your or other plugins.
 The `tools` property contains a `dict` of tool names mapped to `llm.Tool` instances.
 The `Tool.schema` property contains a Python dict representing the JSON schema for that tool function.
-`Tool` is callable - you can also call `Tool.safe_call(json_args: str)` to invoke the tool with a JSON string representing the keyword arguments - this handles any tool invocation exceptions.
+`Tool` is callable - it should be passed a JSON string representing the callables parameters.
+The Tool handles any exceptions raised other than `llm.ModelError`.

 Here is a skeleton implementation for a hypothetical LLM API that supports tool calling.
 ```python